CelestiaProject/Celestia/INSTALL.md

 Clang 3.3 or later), CMake, GNU Make or Ninja.

-Then you need to have the following devel components installed before Celestia will build: OpenGL, glu, glew, theora, libjpeg, and libpng.
+Then you need to have the following devel components installed before Celestia will build: OpenGL, glu, libepoxy, theora, libjpeg, and libpng.
 Optional packages are fmtlib, Eigen3, Qt5, Gtk2 and glut.

 For example on modern Debian-derived system you need to install the following
-packages: libglew-dev, libjpeg-dev, libpng-dev, libtheora-dev, libgl1-mesa-dev, libglu1-mesa-dev.
+packages: libepoxy-dev, libjpeg-dev, libpng-dev, libtheora-dev, libgl1-mesa-dev, libglu1-mesa-dev.
 Then you may want to install libeigen3-dev, libfmt-dev;
 qtbase5-dev, qtbase5-dev-tools and libqt5opengl5-dev if you want to build with Qt5 interface; libgtk2.0-dev and libgtkglext1-dev to build with legacy Gtk2